 To compute a p-value, we need to know the degrees of freedom.
 This is given by (R – 1) * (C – 1), where R is the number of rows, excluding totals, and C is the number of columns, excluding totals.
 In this example, the degrees of freedom are then (3 – 1) * (2 – 1) = 2.
 As this is a chi-square test, we can look up the test statistic and the degrees of freedom for the chi-square distribution, and get a p-value of 0.055.
 Earlier in the article, it was stated that the p-values was 0.052 rather than 0.055; the difference is due to rounding errors in the calculation.

 In this example the table evaluated had two columns and three rows, excluding totals.
 The same calculation can be applied to larger tables.

 Chi-square test of independence or homogeneity?

 The actual calculation for the chi-square test of homogeneity is identical to that of the chi-square test of independence; the data input, a contingency table, is also the same.
 Why then are they different tests?
 The chi-square test of independence assumes that sampling error plays a role in both which column categories were selected in the data and which row categories were selected.
-The test of homogeneity, by contrast, is derived from the assumption that the sample sizes for columns (or equivalently only the rows) has been pre-specified.
-In other words, if the sample size of either the rows, or the columns, of the table are fixed, the theoretical assumptions of the chi-square test of independence are violated and the test of homogeneity should be implied instead – but you get the same conclusion regardless.
+The test of homogeneity, by contrast, is derived from the assumption that the sample sizes for columns (or equivalently only the rows) have been pre-specified.
+In other words, if the sample size of either the rows or the columns, of the table, are fixed, the theoretical assumptions of the chi-square test of independence are violated and the test of homogeneity should be implied instead – but you get the same conclusion regardless.

 Need more help with terminology?
 Check out our other handy What Is guides!